Shadow and deflection angle of rotating black hole in asymptotically safe gravity: Acknowledgments

 \section{Acknowledgments}

-S.G.G. would like to thank DST INDO-SA bilateral project DST/INT/South Africa/P-06/2016 and also to IUCAA, Pune for the hospitality while this work was being done.
+S.G.G. would like to thank DST INDO-SA bilateral project DST/INT/South Africa/P-06/2016, SERB-DST for the ASEAN project IMRC/AISTDF/CRD/2018/000042 and also IUCAA, Pune for the hospitality while this work was being done.
 R.K. would like to thank UGC for providing SRF.